50 Interesting & Fun Facts About Minnesota State to Know

 Some items don't have sales tax

-If you buy grocery items, general clothing items, or medication, you don't have to pay sales tax.
-These items are considered a necessity and the state law removed tax to help ensure people who need them can afford them.
+Sales tax is a normal part of everyday life all over the world.
+Minnesota has some exemptions to this particular tax.
+You don't have to pay sales tax if you buy grocery items, general clothing items, or medication.
+These items are considered necessary, and state law removed taxes to help ensure people who need them can afford them.

 Mystery Cave is the longest in the state